Ariana Grande Gives Billie Eilish Advice Through Texts On How To Handle Fame

 In a recent interview with Noisey, Billie admitted that she used to be terrified of Eminem when she was growing up.
 She also revealed that she is not familiar with Elvis Presley’s music, which The Inquisitr reported.

-Currently, Billie has a huge 23.1 million followers on Instagram that continue to increase.
+Currently, Billie has a huge 23.1 million followers on Instagram and counting.